PureStorage-OpenConnect/pso-explorer-container/README.md

 ## Configure the Kubernetes secrets

 You are now almost ready to get started, however the application still needs access to your Kubernetes cluster, since it cannot use the in-cluster credentials.
-If you have PSO eXplorer running on your Kubernetes environment, you can get the Kubernetes credentials by login into the container.
+If you have PSO Explorer running on your Kubernetes environment, you can get the Kubernetes credentials by login into the container.

 ```
 kubectl get pod -n pso-explorer